Valentina Sánchez: Miss Venezuela 2020

 After being selected once again to represent her home state, Nueva Esparta, this time at Miss Venezuela 2020, Sánchez competed with 21 other candidates for the disputed crown, becoming one of the great favorites of said edition.
 At the end of the event, on September 24, 2020, she ended as a Top 5 finalist.

 Miss Supranational Venezuela 2021

 She was selected as one of the five candidates in Miss Supranational Venezuela.
 On May 27, 2021, she was crowned by her predecessor, Gabriela de la Cruz, as Miss Supranational Venezuela 2021; this event was held in conjunction with the second edition of Mister Supranational Venezuela, where William Badell obtained the title.

 Miss Supranational 2021

-She represented Venezuela at the Miss Supranational 2021 pageant, held on August 21, 2021 in Strzelecki Park Amphitheater, Nowy Sącz, Małopolska, Poland.
+She represented Venezuela at the Miss Supranational 2021 pageant, held on August 21, 2021, in Strzelecki Park Amphitheater, Nowy Sącz, Małopolska, Poland.
 For her national costume, Sánchez considered highlighting the neospartan devotion to the Virgen del Valle, honoring one of the most outstanding religious expressions of her native state; However, this idea also generated some controversy among the public.
-Valentina obtained the 3rd Runner-Up place, making the third time Venezuela enters into the group of finalists.
+Sánchez obtained the 3rd Runner-Up place, making the third time Venezuela enters into the group of finalists.